zapier/zapier-platform/packages/zapier-platform-cli/README.md

 ## Converting an Existing App

-If you have an existing Web Builder app on [Zapier Developer Platform](https://zapier.com/developer/builder/) you can use it as a template to kickstart your local application.
+If you have an existing Zapier [legacy Web Builder app](https://zapier.com/developer/builder/), you can use it as a template to kickstart your local application.

 ```bash
 # Convert an existing Web Builder app to a CLI app in the my-app directory